-Our Open MRI system helps relieve anxieties of many of our patients who are uncomfortable in enclosed spaces.
-Open MRI offers more space and allows you to relax.
-However, if you anticipate that a high level of anxiety might otherwise prevent you from remaining still while undergoing your MRI exam, please ask your doctor to prescribe a sedative for you to take just prior to your exam.
+If you anticipate that a high level of anxiety might otherwise prevent you from remaining still while undergoing your MRI exam, please ask your doctor to prescribe a sedative for you to take just prior to your exam.
 Such a request is not uncommon.

 What insurance policies do you accept?

 Insurance is often complicated.
 Nearly all insurance carriers will cover a percentage of fees for an MRI exam.
 The percentage of coverage does vary with policies.
 To avoid confusion, it is best to review your personal policy, consult with your insurance carrier, or contact our offices at: